John R. Isbell: Research

 In abstract algebra, Isbell found a rigorous formulation for the Pierce–Birkhoff conjecture on piecewise-polynomial functions.
 He also made important contributions to the theory of median algebras.

 In geometric graph theory, Isbell was the first to prove the bound χ ≤ 7 on the Hadwiger–Nelson problem, the question of how many colors are needed to color the points of the plane in such a way that no two points at unit distance from each other have the same color.

+Isbell also proved that a commutative ring whose multiplicative semigroup is finitely generated must be finite.
+The contrapositive to this statement provides a novel proof that there are infinitely many prime numbers.